 WORDS OVER ACTIONS

 Narcissists will tell you who they are, but you will rarely if ever, see them back up their words with actions after the idealization stage.
 You will hear a lot of statements like I’m a nice guy/gal, I have never cheated on any of my exes, I wear my heart on my sleeve, I’m so romantic, I never lie, or I would do anything for you.
 It’s just more insincere, meaningless noise.
-They will claim desirable qualities, beliefs, or values that they don’t possess a single ounce of, to further their self-serving agendas –mainly manipulating YOU!
+They will claim desirable qualities, beliefs, or values that they don’t possess a single ounce of, to further their self-serving agendas –mainly exploiting and manipulating YOU!

 Sirens and warning bells should be going off in your mind when you hear someone always say or claim something about themselves.
 It’s a big red flag that what they’re saying, most likely isn’t true.
-Honest people never feel compelled to convince you of who they are, or how they feel because they’re confident that their actions will do a better job of showing you.
+Honest people don’t feel compelled to convince you of who they are, or how they feel because they’re confident that their actions will do a better job of showing you.

 POOR ME!
 IT’S NOT MY FAULT

-Narcissists love to play the victim card and illicit sympathy, especially when caught doing something wrong.
+Narcissists love to play the victim card and garner sympathy, especially when caught doing something wrong.
 Nothing is ever their fault, and if it is their fault, then it’s because they have had a hard life, or they don’t have it as easy as you do.
 They shift the blame by appealing to your compassion and empathy, by portraying themselves as the poor innocent victim.
 Their wrong-doings are always caused by someone or something else.

 For example, They will often instigate arguments, then claim that they hate drama.
 They will openly criticize people who post their dirty laundry on social media, but will guilelessly post vague, victimish, sympathy soliciting posts when they are upset with someone.
 Of course, when they do it, they always have a good reason or an excuse that justifies their behavior.